 Smoking is the single greatest cause of preventable illness and premature death in Northern Ireland, killing around 2,300 people each year.
 NICHS believes it is imperative, therefore, that government takes all reasonable measures possible which it believes may reduce the prevalence of smoking.

 Smoking in Cars with Children

 Northern Ireland Chest Heart and Stroke commissioned opinion polling in 2014 relating to smoking in cars when children are present.
 82% agreed when asked whether they think that the NI Assembly should ban smoking in cars carrying children.

-We were delighted when the Minister agreed to amend the Health (Miscellaneous Provisions) Bill.
-Smoking in cars with children is now banned in Northern Ireland in line with England, Scotland, Wales and the Republic of Ireland
+We were delighted when the Minister agreed to amend the Health (Miscellaneous Provisions) Bill and this legislation was subsequently passed by the Assembly.